-Once you’ve had your offer accepted on your new house, now is the time to start sorting through your belongings and get yourself organised, ready for the big move.
+Once you’ve had your offer accepted and the solicitors have begun their checks, now is the time to start sorting through your belongings and getting organised, ready for the move.

-Whether spreadsheets, colour-coded labels or lists are your thing, find something that works well for you and helps keep you on track in order to avoid falling victim to the chaos that can often come when moving house.
+Whether spreadsheets, colour-coded labels or lists is your thing, find something that works for you.
+This should help keep you on track and avoid you falling victim to the chaos that can often come when moving house.

-If the house you’re moving to already has a phone line and broadband connected then you’re not in such a bad position as you can simply get in touch with your provider about a week before the move to inform them.
-This way, they can make sure everything is ready at your new house on the day.
+If the house you’re moving to already has a phone line and broadband connected, then you’re not in such a bad position as you can get in touch with your provider about a week before the move to inform them.
+This way, they can make sure everything is ready for you ahead of moving day.

 If your new house doesn’t already have a landline and broadband, then unfortunately you’re going to have to book an appointment and arrange for an engineer to come out and install one for you.

-It’s important to remember to start changing your address over a few weeks before you move.
+It’s important to start changing your address a few weeks before you move.

 The Post Office offer a mail redirection service so you won’t have to worry about any of your post getting stuck at your old address.
 However, it’s still worthwhile getting in touch with any major companies yourself, such as your bank or building society, and your utility provider to inform them of your change of address

-This can easily be overlooked amongst the chaos or moving house, but it’s also an important one that you’ll definitely need to do.
+This can easily get overlooked, but it’s also an important one that you’ll definitely need to do.
 Make sure you make a note, or take a photo on your phone, of the meter readings when you leave your current property.
 Do the same when you move into your new home too, as the utility provider will need this information in order for you to pay your final bill and set up your new account.